 Linux edit command

 edit is a variant of the text editor ex.
-It's recommended for new or casual users who wish to use a command-oriented editor.
+It's recommended for new or casual users who want to use a command-oriented editor.
 It operates precisely as ex with the following options automatically set:

 - novice ON

 The following brief introduction should help you get started with edit.
 If you are using a CRT terminal, you might want to learn about the display editor vi.
 To edit the contents of an existing file you begin with the command: